jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 thumbnail: "assets/img/turtle.jpg"
 tags: [Software]
 ---

-In this post, I'll talk about how I set up my shell and environment.
+This post contains details of how I set up my shell and environment.
 I use Windows, Mac, and Linux on a daily basis, so I have different setups for different purposes, but I try to make them similar when I can.

 <b>Table of Contents</b>
 * TOC